Tom Griffin (aviator): Later life

 Griffin was married to Esther Brooks (Jones) Griffin, who died in 2005, for 60 years.
 Thomas and Esther had two sons, and several grand and great-grandchildren.

 After the end of World War II, Griffin left active duty on February 22, 1946.
 He remained in the U.S. Air Force Reserves until April 1959.

 He moved to Cincinnati where he engaged in accounting business.
-Griffin joined the Doolittle Raiders Association, and attended every reunion except the final reunion, which was scheduled for April 2013, due to him passing away on February 2013.
+Griffin joined the Doolittle Raiders Association, and attended every reunion except the final reunion, which was scheduled for April 2013, due to him dying in February 2013.

 Griffin died on February 26, 2013, in a Veteran Affairs nursing home in Cincinnati, at the age of 96.
 He was buried with full military honors at Hillside Chapel Crematory and Columbarium in Cincinnati.
-His death leaves just four surviving Doolittle Raiders.
+His death left just four surviving Doolittle Raiders.